usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.4 Legacy PKIs

-For the purposes of this Standard, legacy PKIs are the PKIs of departments and agencies that have cross- certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.
-Legacy PKIs that issue PIV Authentication certificates and Card Authentication certificates shall meet the requirements specified in Sections 5.2.1, 5.3, 5.5, 5.5.1, and 5.5.2, with respect to the PIV Authentication certificates and Card Authentication certificates that they issue.
-Departments and agencies may assert department or agency-specific policy object identifiers (OIDs) in PIV Authentication Certificates and Card Authentication Certificates in addition to the id-fpki-common-authentication policy OID and the id- fpki-common-cardAuth policy OID of [COMMON], respectively.
+For the purposes of this Standard, legacy PKIs are the PKIs of departments and agencies that have cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.
+Legacy
+PKIs that issue PIV Authentication certificates and Card Authentication certificates shall meet the requirements specified in Sections 5.2.1, 5.3, 5.5, 5.5.1, and 5.5.2, with respect to the PIV Authentication certificates and Card Authentication certificates that they issue.
+Departments and agencies may assert department or agency-specific policy object identifiers (OIDs) in PIV Authentication Certificates and Card Authentication Certificates in addition to the id-fpki-common-authentication policy OID and the id-fpki-common-cardAuth policy OID of [COMMON], respectively.
 This specification imposes no requirements on digital signature or key management certificates issued by legacy PKIs.

 ## 5.5 PKI Repository and OCSP Responder(s)